Polytetrafluoroethylene

-Polytetrafluoroethylene (PTFE) is a synthetic fluoropolymer of tetrafluoroethylene that has numerous applications.
-It is one of the best-known and widely applied PFAS.
-The commonly known brand name of PTFE-based composition is Teflon by Chemours, a spin-off from DuPont, which originally discovered the compound in 1938.
+Polytetrafluoroethylene (PTFE) is a synthetic fluoropolymer of tetrafluoroethylene, and has numerous applications because it is chemically inert.
+The commonly known brand name of PTFE-based composition is Teflon by Chemours, a spin-off from DuPont, which originally invented the compound in 1938.

 Polytetrafluoroethylene is a fluorocarbon solid, as it is a high-molecular-weight polymer consisting wholly of carbon and fluorine.
 PTFE is hydrophobic: neither water nor water-containing substances wet PTFE, as fluorocarbons exhibit only small London dispersion forces due to the low electric polarizability of fluorine.
 PTFE has one of the lowest coefficients of friction of any solid.

 Polytetrafluoroethylene is used as a non-stick coating for pans and other cookware.
 It is non-reactive, partly because of the strength of carbon–fluorine bonds, so it is often used in containers and pipework for reactive and corrosive chemicals.
-Where used as a lubricant, PTFE reduces friction, wear, and energy consumption of machinery.
+When used as a lubricant, PTFE reduces friction, wear, and energy consumption of machinery.
 It is used as a graft material in surgery and as a coating on catheters.

+PTFE and chemicals used in its production are some of the best-known and widely applied per- and polyfluoroalkyl substances (PFAS), which are persistent organic pollutants.
+PTFE occupies more than half of all fluoropolymer production, followed by polyvinylidene fluoride (PVDF).

+For decades, DuPont used perfluorooctanoic acid (PFOA, or C8) during production of PTFE, later discontinuing its use due to legal actions over ecotoxicological and health effects of exposure to PFOA.
+DuPont's spin-off Chemours currently manufactures PTFE using an alternative chemical it calls GenX, another PFAS.
+Although GenX was designed to be less persistent in the environment compared to PFOA, its effects may be equally harmful or even more detrimental than those of the chemical it has replaced.

 History

-Polytetrafluoroethylene was accidentally discovered in 1938 by Roy J. Plunkett while he was working in New Jersey for DuPont.
-As Plunkett attempted to make a new chlorofluorocarbon refrigerant, the tetrafluoroethylene gas in its pressure bottle stopped flowing before the bottle's weight had dropped to the point signaling "empty".
-Since Plunkett was measuring the amount of gas used by weighing the bottle, he became curious as to the source of the weight, and finally resorted to sawing the bottle apart.
-He found the bottle's interior coated with a waxy white material that was oddly slippery.
+Polytetrafluoroethylene (PTFE) was accidentally discovered in 1938 by Roy J. Plunkett while he was working in Chemours Chambers Works plant in New Jersey for DuPont.
+A team of DuPont chemists attempted to make a new chlorofluorocarbon refrigerant, called tetrafluoroethylene.
+The gas in its pressure bottle stopped flowing before the bottle's weight had dropped to the point signaling "empty".
+John J. Beall (chemist), noticing a weight differential in his test cylinder, brought it to the attention of Roy Plunkett.
+The chemists in the lab sawed the bottle apart and found the bottle's interior coated with a waxy white material that was oddly slippery.
 Analysis showed that it was polymerized perfluoroethylene, with the iron from the inside of the container having acted as a catalyst at high pressure.
 Kinetic Chemicals patented the new fluorinated plastic (analogous to the already known polyethylene) in 1941, and registered the Teflon trademark in 1945.